 Did you Know?

 I didn’t know that Duty Free stores are operated by independent business people.
 I always thought they were government owned, but they’re not.
-That makes me want to shop there even more!
-They can even be reached on Facebook, I love it when companies are available to talk to the public.
+That makes me want to shop there even more, plus land border duty free stores can

 So the next time you drive to the States, take a moment to stop in at the duty free before you cross the border.
 You’ll be surprised at what you can buy, and remember, you have a lot more allowance than you previously had before.